Director of Innovation

 Abby received her bachelor’s degree from New York University and her MBA from McGill University and the University of Vermont.
 When she’s not at work she devotes her time to hanging out with her husband, doing weekend warrior projects, and celebrating the amazingness of the world from her toddler’s point of view, which includes many “why?” questions

-A natural born “people person”, Emilee enjoys working directly with patients, caregivers, and providers as hiCOlab’s Innovation Coordinator.
+Emilee loves working directly with patients, caregivers, and providers as hiCOlab’s Innovation Coordinator.
 Emilee is a native Vermonter who earned her degree in Sociology from the University of Vermont.
 She is excited to share the principles of human-centered design with those directly involved in the healthcare process to gather meaningful insights and transform systems.
 Emilee is invested in helping to deliver quality and nurturing healthcare to her community and beyond.
-In her spare time, Emilee loves baking cookies, practicing yoga, and biking around Burlington with her husband and four children.
+In her spare time, Emilee loves baking cookies, running, practicing yoga, and biking around Burlington with her husband and four children.

 Lead Healthcare Experience Designer